VRConservation/geosp/chapters/06_sql.md

 con.load_extension("spatial")
 ```

 The Lewis's csv file is quite large, but DuckDB quickly runs through its ~140k rows.
 Create a table called lewo, short for Lewis's Woodpecker.
 The csv file is in the repo's test folder.
-Note the use of ST_Point to assign the lat-lon columns to geometry.
+Note using ST_Point to assign the latitude and longitude columns to geometry.

 ```python
 # Create lewo table and assign points lat lon points to geometry